Frequently Asked Questions for Social Studies

 Back to Top

-Will there be a state assessment in world history?
+Will there be a state assessment for world history?

 There is no state-required assessment connected with the study of world history and civilizations.